sambacha/succulent-tree/registrar/README.md

-# Proxima Registry
+#  Registry

-The Proxima Registry is designed to interact with the chain, and the registry.
+The  Registry is designed to interact with the chain, and the registry.

 ## Installation